carlospambo/carlospambo.github.io/index.markdown

 I graduated top of the class with distinction (**cum laude**).
 The degree had a specialization in _Data Science_.
 My thesis was titled: **An Evolutionary Algorithm for the Vehicle Routing Problem with Drones with Interceptions**, under the supervision of [_Prof.
 Jacomine Grobler_](https://scholar.google.co.za/citations?user=_Fm9-S8AAAAJ&hl=en).

-Before that, in 2019 I received an _MBA_ from [Regent Business School](https://regent.ac.za/), Johannesburg, South Africa.
+Before that, in 2019 I received an _MBA_ from [University of South Africa](https://regent.ac.za/), Pretoria, South Africa.
 My research topic was **Exploring the effects of mergers and acquisitions on employee job satisfaction:
 A case study of Reservations Request Inc., KwaZulu-Natal**, under the supervision of _Dr.
 George Hove_.